We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 Researchers must disclose actual, apparent or potential conflicts of interest to their colleagues, the ethics committee and subsequently to a journal publishing their work.
 All sponsorship of research should also be publicly acknowledged.

 Any large-scale study provides ample opportunity for the data to be manipulated.
 Scientific misconduct is defined as any deviation from an interpretation not reached in good faith and without the aim of objectivity.
-External pressures to publish and to get research funding are strong risk factors for scientific misconduct.
-Recent examples indicate that epidemiological research is not immune to the most severe form of misconduct, fabrication of data.2
+External pressures to publish and to obtain research funding are strong risk factors for scientific misconduct.
+Recent examples indicate that epidemiological research is not immune to the most severe form of misconduct – the fabrication of data.2

-- Coggon D, Rose G, Barker D. Epidemiology for the uninitiated (4th ed.), BMJ Publishing Group 1997
+- Coggon D, Barker D, Rose G. Epidemiology for the uninitiated (5th ed.), BMJ Publishing Group 2003